Excel VBA Dictionary

 Understanding KEY & ITEM

-If you have not understood KEY & ITEM let me explain you with a simple example.
+If you have not understood KEY & ITEM let me explain to you with a simple example.
 Imagine the real world dictionary, with this dictionary we have words (keys) and meaning of those words (item).
-Similarly, words are Keys and definition or meaning is the Item.
+Similarly, words are Keys, and definition or meaning is the Item.

 Now, look at one more example of a Dictionary.
 Assume you are searching for a phone number of a particular person.
 How do you search?